Endava/cats/docs/getting-started/reference-data-file.md

 ```

 :::note
-CATS engine will try to merge fuzzed values with the ref data values when possible.
-This means that even if fields will get replaced with their
+Although reference data values takes precedence over fuzzed values, CATS will try to merge fuzzed values with the ref data values when possible.
-reference data value, they will still get properly fuzzed, thus letting CATS do its magic as expected.
+This means that even if fields will get replaced with their reference data value, they will still get properly fuzzed, thus letting CATS do its magic as expected.
 :::

 The file uses [Json path](https://github.com/json-path/JsonPath) syntax for all the properties you can supply; you can separate elements through `#` as in the example above instead of `.`.